Sharpe's Challenge: Plot

-The film starts with a flashback to 1803 in India, where Sergeant Sharpe leads a patrol to an East India Company outpost.
+The story begins with a flashback to 1803 in India, where Sergeant Sharpe leads a patrol to an East India Company outpost.
 He arrives shortly before another supposedly friendly group of soldiers led by Major William Dodd.
 In a surprise attack, Dodd's men kill almost the entire garrison and make off with the payroll.
 However, Sharpe is only wounded and survives by playing dead.

 Fourteen years later, in 1817 after his wife Lucille died of fever, Lieutenant Colonel Richard Sharpe, now a farmer in France, is summoned to London by his former commander, the Duke of Wellington, and asked to undertake one more mission for him: to find a man in India.
 The missing agent was trying to learn the identity of a turncoat officer advising a rebellious Maratha rajah.
 Sharpe refuses, unwilling to press his luck any further, until he learns that the agent is his old comrade in arms and best friend, Patrick Harper.

 Sharpe sets out for India.
 On his way to report to General Burroughs, he passes a group of soldiers escorting Celia Burroughs (Lucy Brown), the general's daughter.
 After a short conversation with her, he rides on ahead.
 He is soon attacked by marauders, but is rescued by Patrick Harper, who shows up just in time.

 Celia Burroughs' escort is also attacked, by none other than Dodd; she is captured and taken to the fortress of Khande Rao (Karan Panthaky), the nominal leader of the revolt.
 However, he is not yet of age and is under the influence of a regent, his late father's favourite concubine, Madhuvanthi, and her lover, now General William Dodd, who plan to kill Rao before he reaches his majority.